agiamas/agiamas.github.io/index.md

 * Service Design (based on [Gov.uk GDS principles](https://www.gov.uk/service-manual))
 * User experience research (based on [Gov.uk GDS principles](https://www.gov.uk/service-manual))

+* Software architecture
+* Project management

 * Web design
 * Full stack web development
 * Mobile application development
-* Project management on the deliverables

 We will outsource any tasks that we can not fulfill to our network of trusted professionals.
 The network consists of companies in the UK, [South Eastern](https://www.gov.uk/foreign-travel-advice/greece) and [Eastern](https://www.gov.uk/foreign-travel-advice/ukraine) Europe.